I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 Season: Short rainy season

 December in Tanzania can be quite unpredictable as it heralds the end of the wet season and the beginning of the short dry season.
-Hours of sunshine start to increase with each day, but there will be rain so bring your rain jackets.
+Hours of sunshine start to increase with each day, but there will often be some rain.

-Tourism during December remains relatively quiet in Tanzania, with the exception of Christmas and New Year, although it is great for game viewing and bird watching and temperatures remain comfortably warm.
+Tourism during December remains relatively quiet in Tanzania, with the exception of Christmas and New Year.
+It’s a great time for game viewing and birdwatching, and temperatures remain comfortably warm.
 Kilimanjaro and Zanzibar start to dry out and begin to get busy again, especially the latter half of the month.

 - Prices remain shoulder season until 15th December

-- Less visitors in the parks make for better game viewing
+- Fewer visitors in the parks make for better game viewing

 - More sunshine hours than November